Ismaaazam/SortifyPro_Project/README.md

 SortifyPro is a GUI-based C# application designed to analyze and compare the performance of various **parallel sorting algorithms**.
 It provides insights into **execution time, speedup, and efficiency**, helping understand how modern systems handle large-scale data sorting.

+> **Note:** This repository contains the initial version of SortifyPro.
+The original full implementation was lost,
+> but this version still showcases the core idea, design, and features of the project.

 ---

 ## Features